Simn-haxe2/hxop/README.md

 Working with this library consists of two steps:

 1. Create a class `YourOperatorClass` defining the operators and
-2. add implements `IOverloadOperator<YourOperatorClass>` where you want to use it
+2. add implements `HxOp<YourOperatorClass>` where you want to use it

 Bundled with this library are a few operator-defining classes, which include